SigmaEval/SigmaEval/README.md

 All statistical tests require a `significance_level` (alpha), which can be provided to the `SigmaEval` constructor as a default, or on a per-assertion basis.
 This value, typically set to 0.05, represents the probability of rejecting the null hypothesis when it is actually true (a Type I error).

 #### `assertions.scores.proportion_gte(min_score, proportion, significance_level=None)`
-This criterion performs a one-sided hypothesis test to determine if the true proportion of high-quality outcomes for the entire user population is greater than a specified minimum.
-A score at or above `min_score` is considered a "high-quality" outcome.
-The test passes if there is statistical evidence that the system's performance exceeds the `min_proportion`.
+This criterion helps you answer the question: **"Is my AI's performance good enough, most of the time?"**

+It performs a one-sided hypothesis test to verify that a desired proportion of your app's responses meet a minimum quality bar.

+Specifically, it checks if there is enough statistical evidence to conclude that the true proportion of scores *greater than or equal to* your `min_score` is *at least* your specified `proportion`.

-This is useful when you have a clear minimum standard that a certain percentage of responses should meet.
-For example, `assertions.scores.proportion_gte(min_score=8, proportion=0.75)` checks if at least 75% of responses have a score of 8 or higher.
+This is useful for setting quality targets.
+For example, `assertions.scores.proportion_gte(min_score=8, proportion=0.75)` lets you test the hypothesis: "Are at least 75% of our responses scoring an 8 or higher?".
+The test passes if the collected data supports this claim with statistical confidence.

 #### `assertions.scores.median_gte(threshold, significance_level=None)`
+This criterion helps you answer the question: **"Is the *typical* user experience good?"** The median represents the middle-of-the-road experience, so this test is robust to a few unusually bad outcomes.

-This criterion is particularly useful for subjective qualities like helpfulness or tone.
-It performs a one-sided **bootstrap hypothesis test** to determine if the true median rating for a response across the entire user population is statistically higher than the specified `threshold`.
+It performs a one-sided bootstrap hypothesis test to determine if the true median score is statistically higher than your `threshold`.
+Because the median is the 50th percentile, passing this test means you can be confident that at least half of all responses will meet the quality bar.

-The bootstrap method is a modern, non-parametric method that is robust to the underlying distribution of the data.
-By testing the **median**, it ensures that at least 50% of responses meet a certain quality bar.
-For example, `assertions.scores.median_gte(threshold=8.0)` checks if there is statistical evidence that the median score is greater than 8.
+This is particularly useful for subjective qualities like helpfulness or tone.
+For example, `assertions.scores.median_gte(threshold=8.0)` tests the hypothesis: "Is the typical score at least an 8?".

 #### `assertions.metrics.proportion_lt(threshold, proportion, significance_level=None)`
-This criterion performs a one-sided hypothesis test to determine if the true proportion of metric values below a certain `threshold` is statistically significant.
-It checks if the proportion of observations under the threshold is less than the expected `proportion`.
+This criterion is used for "lower is better" metrics like response latency.
+It performs a one-sided hypothesis test to verify that a desired proportion of your app's responses are fast enough.

+Specifically, it checks if there is enough statistical evidence to conclude that the true proportion of metric values *less than* your `threshold` is *at least* your specified `proportion`.

-This is useful for metrics like latency, where a lower value is better.
-For example, `assertions.metrics.proportion_lt(threshold=1.5, proportion=0.95)` checks if it is statistically likely that 95% of responses have a latency of less than 1.5 seconds.
+This is useful for setting performance targets (e.g., Service Level Objectives).
+For example, `assertions.metrics.proportion_lt(threshold=1.5, proportion=0.95)` lets you test the hypothesis: "Are at least 95% of our responses faster than 1.5 seconds?".
+The test passes if the collected data supports this claim with statistical confidence.

 #### `assertions.metrics.median_lt(threshold, significance_level=None)`
+This criterion helps you answer the question: **"Is the *typical* performance efficient?"** for "lower is better" metrics like latency or turn count.
+The median is robust to a few unusually slow or long-running outcomes.

-This criterion performs a one-sided bootstrap hypothesis test to determine if the true median of a metric is statistically lower than a specified `threshold`.
-This non-parametric test is robust to outliers and does not assume the data is normally distributed, making it ideal for skewed metrics like latency or turn count.
+It performs a one-sided bootstrap hypothesis test to determine if the true median of a metric is statistically lower than your `threshold`.

-This is useful for evaluating the typical performance of a system.
-For example, `assertions.metrics.median_lt(threshold=2.0)` could be used to test if the median number of turns in a conversation is less than 2.
+This is useful for evaluating the typical efficiency of your system.
+For example, when applied to turn count, `assertions.metrics.median_lt(threshold=3.0)` tests the hypothesis: "Does a typical conversation wrap up in 3 turns or less?".

 ### Available Metrics